observablehq/framework/docs/getting-started.md

 cd hello-framework
 ```

-During development, you’ll use Framework’s built-in local development server to preview a local version of your site in the browser.
-In preview mode, Framework generates pages on-demand; as you edit files in your editor, changes will be instantly reflected in the browser.
+Framework’s local development server lets you preview your site in the browser as you make rapid changes.
+The preview server generates pages on-the-fly: as you edit files in your editor, changes are instantly streamed to your browser.

-<div class="tip">You must be connected to the internet to import libraries from npm — but otherwise you can do local development offline, if you like.
+<div class="tip">You can work offline with the preview server, but you must be connected to the internet to <a href="./javascript/imports">import libraries</a> from npm.
 In the future, we intend to support self-hosting imported libraries; please upvote <a href="https://github.com/observablehq/cli/issues/20">#20</a> and <a href="https://github.com/observablehq/cli/issues/360">#360</a> if you are interested in this feature.</div>

 To start the preview server using `npm`: